 COMMON WATER QUALITY CONTAMINANTS

 Common issues encountered in South Berwick, ME private wells are manganese and iron along with low pH (see below for types of water filtration systems).
 Additionally, some homeowners are surprised when their water test reveals the health threats radon and arsenic.
 This is not uncommon in this region.
 Even in the public water supply, you may notice symptoms of iron, manganese or low pH in the water.
-For a chart of symptoms, causes and solutions, see the link at Common Regional Water Problems.
+For more on hard water, see hard water usgs.

 You may notice odor and taste issues if your home is supplied by town water, typically associated with Chlorine.
 Chlorine is used for disinfection purposes by the town to control microorganisms including bacteria and others that may be present in the water distribution system.
 Carbon water filtration systems are effective at removing chlorine and the associated taste and odors that come with it.
 These systems can either be installed at the point of entry in your home, typically in the basement, or at a point of use for drinking water only.